selfdriven-foundation/selfdriven-ai/docs/pages/research-systematic-agentic-pressure.md

 ## 7. Conclusion

-AI-enabled attack agents don’t create entirely new categories of cloud risk; they **weaponize the gaps** already present—over-permissive IAM, sprawling APIs, supply-chain trust, configuration drift—by applying relentless, adaptive iteration.
+AI-enabled attack agents don’t create entirely new categories of cloud risk; they weaponise the gaps already present—over-permissive IAM, sprawling APIs, supply-chain trust, configuration drift—by applying relentless, adaptive iteration.

 Central cloud services are uniquely exposed because they are *hubs of trust and control*.
 The correct response is not to abandon cloud, but to rebuild cloud security assumptions around:
 - containment over prevention,